dulnan/nuxt-graphql-middleware/docs/examples/handling-authentication.md

-If you're using cookies to handle your token, there is _no additional code_ needed, because during client side rendering the browser already receives a response from the middleware that contains a `Set-Cookie` header.
+If you're using cookies to handle your token, there is _no additional code_ needed, because during client side rendering the browser already receives a response from the middleware that contains a `Set-Cookie` header, so the browser will update the cookie accordingly.